alinemati45/r_shinny_app_CKD/README.md

-Hypertension is both a cause and result of chronic kidney disease (CKD) and affects the great majority of people with the disease.
-Controlling hypertension is critical in patients with CKD because it results in a slower course of the disease and a decreased risk of CVD.
-How many people have Chrinic Kidney diease?
-Who have a higher change to get Chrinic Kidney diease? what about Pus Cell & Age?
-On the left side you can see simple bar chart to get a first impression.
+High blood pressure is both a cause and result of chronic kidney disease (CKD) and affects the great majority of people with the disease.

+Controlling hypertension is critical in patients with CKD because it results in a slower course of the disease and a decreased risk of Cardiovascular disease.

+How many people have CKD?

+Who has a higher chance to get Chronic Kidney disease? what about Pus Cell & Age?
+On the left side, you can see a simple bar chart to get a first impression.

 Additionally, you can download the content or view the Shiny App's source code.